ImagineInfinity/Ideas/Ethics.md

 # This is my current belief of ethics
 Actually it's probably not.
 I don't update this file as soon as a think more - I ussually just write that in notes.
+Belief in this is not all or nothing - if you diagree with, for example, the "except for the dignity given from the autonomy to disrespect others." thats fine.
+All of these things are debatable, including the names or wording that I use.

 ## Defininitions

-"Justice" = increasing dignity - eg giving a compliment
+"Justice" = Increasing dignity - eg giving a compliment

-"Respect" = the earned right to be treated higher than other people.
+"Respect" = The earned right to be treated higher than other people.
 An example of someone who may be treated like this would be Ghandi.

-"Disrespect" = reducing dignity of a person.
+"Disrespect" = Reducing dignity of a person.
 Maybe not the best word.
 What about "injustice"?

 "Person": I'm using the word "person", but you may extend this to include other animals too.

+"Control": Removing choice, reducing autonomy.
+Appearently philosphers call it violence...

 ## Rules

 ### Rule of autonomy - freedom to
-* Controling people (removing choice, reducing their autonomy) decreases their dignity.
+* Controling people decreases their dignity.
     * To be more precise, the controling of a person is inversly proportional to dignity of a person.
 * Increasing a persons autonomy increases their dignity.
     * By this I mean that the more choices a person has, the more dignity they have.
-These choices are the choices that they make with infinite knowledge, intelligence, and thinking time.
+These choices are the choices that they make with infinite knowledge, intelligence, mental autonomy, and thinking time; and no bias.
     * The autonomy of a person is proprtional to the dignity of a person.
 Same relationship as above, except inversed.

 ### Rule of dignity - freedom from